 There will be a screening visit before the vaccination day.
-So that we can limit the amount of time you spend face to face with a member of research staff we will conduct some of the visit with you over the phone.
+[If sites are not performing part screening visit by phone, delete] So that we can limit the amount of time you spend face to face with a member of research staff we will conduct some of the visit with you over the phone.
 At the end of the online questionnaire you will be asked if you agree that a researcher can contact you by phone to ask questions about your current health and discuss details of your medical history in order to assess that you are eligible and if enrolled used as baseline health information.
 If you are eligible you will be invited to attend the second part of the visit.